 }

-1. Sealed Interface: Using a sealed interface (or class) for Animal limits the types of animals that can be created, enhancing when expression exhaustiveness checks.
-This means if more animal types are added in the future, the compiler will enforce handling these new types in the when expression, reducing the risk of errors.
+limits the types of animals that can be created, enhancing when expression exhaustiveness checks.
+This means if more animal types are added in the future, the compiler will enforce handling these new types in thewhen

-4. Type Safety and Readability: The use of a sealed interface and concise syntax makes the code more readable and safer, as it is clear which types can be created and how they are handled.
+classes to use expression bodies, which are more concise and idiomatic for simple methods that return a single expression. - Type Safety and Readability: The use of a sealed interface and concise syntax makes the code more readable and safer, as it is clear which types can be created and how they are handled.

 The Animal interface defines a makeSound method that must be implemented by its subclasses, Dog and Cat.
 The AnimalFactory class defines a createAnimal method that takes a string parameter and returns a new instance of the appropriate subclass.